It’s easy to take email for granted.

 - Average customer value of $42 compared to only $28 for non-segmented campaigns

 Segment, then personalize.

 And don’t be afraid to segment down to relatively small groups, either.
-In fact, studies found that the smaller the segment, the higher the customer value uplift.
+In fact, Luke Dully of Walker and Hunt found that the smaller the segment, the higher the customer value uplift.